pucelle/vscode-css-navigation/README.md

 My environment is Win10, MacBook Pro 2014 version, with power on.

 ## Plans & More

-This plugin has simple and clean codes after version 2.0, I hope it can serve more Frontend developers.
+This plugin has simple and clean codes after version 2.0, I hope it can grow and serve more frontend developers.

-So please give me your feedback.
-Thanks.
+So please give your feedback, thanks.

 ## FAQ